grgedgar/portfolio/README.md

-# test-app in VueJS (ver.1.3)
+# test-app in VueJS (ver.1.4)
-validation bug fixed
+a button that allows to download a file with the list of tasks was added

+ver.1.3
+fixed a problem with validation

 ver.1.2
 changes are saved after refreshing the page